bun test decides which files to run as tests by matching their paths against a set of patterns.

 Changing the Root Directory

 By default, Bun looks for test files starting from the current working directory.
-You can change this with theroot option in your bunfig.toml:
+Change this with theroot option in bunfig.toml:

 bunfig.toml